Ramanujamkv98/Venkata_Ramanujam/README.md

 <h2 align="center">Analyst | SQL • Tableau • Predictive & Descriptive Analytics | MSBA ASU (Dec 2025)</h2>

+I'm a Data Analyst and MSBA student at ASU, graduating in December 2025, with experience across healthcare, fintech, and ed-tech analytics.
+Before joining the MSBA program, I worked in roles spanning business intelligence, analytics, where I built dashboards, automated reporting pipelines, and delivered insights that improved retention, attribution accuracy, and campaign ROI.

+During the week, I work on structured academic and real-world analytics projects—from inventory optimization at HonorHealth to supply chain forecasting tools and AI-driven business analyst assistants.
+On weekends, I’m a tinkerer, experimenting with small AI, automation, and data projects that help me learn faster and build better.

+I'm passionate about SQL, KPI analytics, and predictive analytics, and I'm actively exploring how modern data stack concepts can enhance real-world decision-making.

 ## 🚀 Projects

 🔹 ChatGPT Business Analyst Assistant (OpenAI + Jira Integration)